Process Validation in pharma industry and medical devices is a requirement of:

 - Documenting and monitoring key process variables

-Test data including In-Process and Finished product has its own value during process validation.
-This becomes more relevant in the tedious measurement of quality attributes and variables.
-In these conditions, the qualification of each system in production along with the communication with other systems establish a process validation approach.
+In-Process and Finished product testing has its own value during process validation.
+This becomes more relevant during tedious measurement of quality attributes and variables.
+In these conditions, the qualification of each system communicating with other systems establish a process validation approach.

 Approach to Process Validation